milliondreamsblog/Bawarchi/ENV_TEMPLATE.md

 # 5. Never commit .env to version control
 # 6. For production, use live Razorpay keys (rzp_live_xxx)
 # 7. Remove NEXT_PUBLIC_SUPER_ADMIN_* variables in production
+# 8. Sign up for Cloudinary at https://cloudinary.com to get your credentials